 - During the tax year, the taxpayer paid more than $800 for either Arizona home health care or other medical costs for the person.

-- An Arizona resident may claim an exemption for a parent or ancestor of a parent.
-A qualifying parent or ancestor of a parent may be any one of the following:
+- An Arizona resident may claim an exemption for a parent or ancestor of a parent who is not claimed for an other exemption or dependent credit, if all of the following apply:

 - The parent or ancestor of a parent lived in a principal residence for the entire taxable year.

 - The taxpayer paid more than one-half of the support and maintenance costs of the parent or ancestor of a parent during the taxable year.